-The reason why Newton's method needs less calls than the binary search method is the random nature of our problem instances.
+The reason why Newton's method needs fewer calls than the binary search method is the random nature of our problem instances.
 Binary search starts with a provable upper bound for t^ which in our case is the sum of all vertex profits divided by the fixed costs.
 This upper bound is far away from the objective value of the optimal solution.
-After the first iteration of Newton's method, the value t is the objective function value of the whole tree which is a good lower bound for the optimal solution because the profits and costs are random and with the fixed costs we have chosen, the optimal tree contained 35-50% of all vertices.
+After the first iteration of Newton's method, the value t is the objective function value of the whole tree.
+This value is a good lower bound for the optimal solution because the profits and costs are random and with the fixed costs we have chosen, the optimal tree contained 35-50% of all vertices.
 Therefore, Newton's method needs only a small number of steps to reach the optimal solution and the number of calls grows only very slowly with the size of the graphs.

 Figure 3 shows that the number of calls to the linear algorithm determines the running time: our new algorithm is the slowest and Newton's method the fastest.
 The running times grow slightly faster than linear with the size of the graphs.
 Since each call to the algorithm for the linear problem needs linear time, the fact that the number of calls grows with the size of the graph (albeit very slowly) is the reason for this behavior.
 We executed the experiments on a PC with a 2.8 GHz Intel Processor with 2GB of memory running Linux.
-The running time of all three algorithms grows linearly with the size of the graphs and even for the graphs with 10.000 vertices, the problems can be solved in less than 1.8 seconds.
+Even for the graphs with 10,000 vertices, the problems can be solved in less than 1.8 seconds.